Controversia: History

 Like thesis and suasoria, controversia originated in ancient Greece.
 It was a rhetorical exercise and is associated with the history of Greek education.
 An early form of the Roman controversia was described by Seneca as a combination of thesis (propositio) and hypothesis (causa).
 The former pertained to the general topic being proposed for discussion from one or more points of view without delimitation of particular persons or circumstances.
-On the other hand, hypothesis referred to the particular controversy given by circumstances to a deliberating body for adjudication.
+On the other hand, hypothesis refers to the particular controversy given by circumstances to a deliberating body for adjudication.
 Based on an example of the exercise cited in Cicero's De oratore, it is cited that controversia emerged at least during 55 BCE, the date of De oratore's composition.

 The exercise was used in ancient Rome, where it was, with the suasoria, the final stage of a course in rhetoric at an academy.
-Controversia and suasoria provided students the best window into the playspeech of schooling and declamatory performance that formed the bases of ancient rhetorical mentality.
+Controversia and suasoria provided students the best window into the play-speech of schooling and declamatory performance that formed the basis of ancient rhetorical mentality.
 As a form of disputation, it consists of a statement of one or more laws, which was followed by the circumstances of a fictitious case in which the speaker argued one side or the other.